 Specificity | Lists multiple specific concrete actions: 'Creates safe database migrations with proper indexes and rollback strategies' followed by specific use cases like 'creating tables, adding columns, creating indexes, handling zero-downtime migrations'. | 3 / 3 |

-Completeness | Clearly answers both what ('Creates safe database migrations with proper indexes and rollback strategies') and when ('Use when creating tables, adding columns, creating indexes, handling zero-downtime migrations, or when user mentions migrations, schema changes, or database structure'). | 3 / 3 |
+Completeness | Clearly answers both what ('Creates safe database migrations with proper indexes and rollback strategies') AND when ('Use when creating tables, adding columns, creating indexes, handling zero-downtime migrations, or when user mentions migrations, schema changes, or database structure'). | 3 / 3 |

 Trigger Term Quality | Excellent coverage of natural terms users would say: 'migrations', 'schema changes', 'database structure', 'creating tables', 'adding columns', 'creating indexes', 'zero-downtime migrations'.
-These are terms developers naturally use. | 3 / 3 |
+These are terms developers naturally use when discussing database work. | 3 / 3 |

 Distinctiveness Conflict Risk | Clear niche focused specifically on database migrations and schema changes.
 The specific triggers like 'migrations', 'schema changes', 'zero-downtime migrations' are distinct and unlikely to conflict with general database query skills or other development tools. | 3 / 3 |